The Chaos Gods Come to Meatlandia (2016)

 As a last hurrah, I was pleasantly surprised to find The Grey Maiden by A.H.
 Smith,

 an almost Howardian collection of historic sword and sorcery tales (or perhaps just Sword tales) centering on an ancient sword of great potency, said to protect its wielder from death by the blade.
-It’s sword and sorcery (or rather just Sword) at its finest, turning a series of adrenaline-laden tactical skirmishes into a melancholy commentary on the nature of civilisation.
+It’s sword and sorcery (or rather just Sword) at its finest, turning a series of adrenaline-drenched tactical skirmishes into a melancholy commentary on the nature of civilization.
+Profundity through violence.
 Absolutely top-notch.
 I offer my credit to the folks at the Re: Reading Bookstore in Toronto for having some oldschool goodness every time I visit (last time I managed to snag a copy of Darkness Weaves by Karl Edward Wagner).

 [ACTUAL REVIEW BEGINS HERE]

 Reviewing campaign settings is actually pretty tricky and since I have never properly defined what I myself consider the necessary elements of a good published campaign setting (beyond the occasional review drive-by’s of various OSR and Avalanche products) I might as well retro-actively validate everything I have ever said about any rpg ever and do that here.
 This categorization is by no means definitive.